pe1mew/ThingsIX/forwarder_loganalysis.md

 When the forwarder is running in a Docker container we need Docker to see activity on the forwarder.

 ## Show live log
-To start watching the actual activity use the following command:
+To start watching the actual activity of teh forwarder use the following command:
 ```
 docker logs thingsix-forwarder -n 0 -f

 ```
-This command will 'follow' the log and will present 0 previous entries in the log.
+This command will 'follow' the log and will present 0 previous entries in the log at start.

 ## Filter a log
 To filter the log ***grep*** is being used: